germainkevinbusiness/UIPresenter/README.md

 ## Here is an example of a Squircle-shaped Presenter

-The purple background rectangle with the text is displayed using this library.
+The layer on thop of the below app is displayed using this library.

 <div>
 <img src="/screenshots/device-2021-12-15-175804.png" alt="UIPresenter example 1 screenshot" width="360" />